 Clearing your browser’s cookie data will also remove your saved logins, which is why leveraging a password manager can make it easier to access regularly visited online accounts.

 Many browsers come with a built-in password generator and manager; however, it is better to entrust your logins and password to a reputable password manager.
 Browser password managers are not as secure as password managers, because anyone who has access to your device will also access your online information.
-A password manager, such as True Key, provides a more secure solution since it requires you to log in with a separate master password.
+A password manager, provides a more secure solution since it requires you to log in with a separate master password.
 A password manager also works across various browsers and can generate stronger passwords than those created by your browser.

 3. Adjust browser privacy settings